cpitclaudel/alectryon/README.rst

         … some Lean 3 code

-- reStructuredText prose in Lean3 files, like this:
+- reStructuredText prose in Lean 3 files, like this:

   .. code-block:: lean

      … some Lean 3 code

-     /-|
+     /-!
      Some reST prose.
-     |-/
+     -/

 See `<recipes/plain-lean3.lean>`__ and `<recipes/lean3-tutorial.rst>`__ for examples.